CHANGE LOG

 RTSP

 RTSP video is also delivered using the AVC (H.264) codec, and additionally multiplexes KLV metadata into an MPEG-TS container.
-More details about the specific metadata included are available in the Video Metadata section below.
+More details about the specific metadata included are available in the Video metadata section.

 There are separate endpoints for each camera stream using RTSP.
 The URIs to specify with many common clients, including ffplay, VLC, and gstreamer, are as follows: